 Our work is related to two branches of the now expansive literature on the US-China trade war (Fajgelbaum and Khandelwal, 2022).
-A first branch assesses how the trade war has affected US trade volumes and goods prices, consistently finding that the effect on US welfare has been in net negative (Amiti et al., 2019, 2020, 2021; Carter and Steinbach, 2020; Cavallo et al., 2021; Handley et al., 2020; Fajgelbaum et al., 2020; Flaaen et al., 2021).
-Our empirical goal in this paper is narrower-measuring employment rather than welfare effects-but, we believe, highly politically relevant: we ask whether the tariff policy achieved its explicit goal of bringing back jobs to America, which we interpret to mean jobs in the places where trade-war impacted industries reside.
+A first branch assesses how the trade war has affected US trade volumes and goods prices, consistently finding that the effect on US welfare has been in net negative (Amiti et al., 2019, 2020a, 2021; Carter and Steinbach, 2020; Cavallo et al., 2021; Handley et al., 2020; Fajgelbaum et al., 2020; Flaaen et al., 2021).
+Our empirical goal in this paper is narrower-measuring labor market rather than welfare effects-but, we believe, highly politically relevant: we ask whether the tariff policy achieved its explicit goal of bringing back jobs to America, which we interpret to mean jobs in the places where trade-war impacted industries reside.

 The second tributary of work to which we contribute studies the political consequences of the trade war.
-Fajgelbaum et al. (2020) document that both import-tariff-exposed and retaliatory-tariff-exposed industries tend to be clustered in Republican-leaning regions, and Fetzer and Schwarz (2021) and Kim and Margalit (2021) show that Chinese counter-tariffs appear to have been carefully targeted to inflict damage on the Republican party.
-Blanchard et al. (2019), Chyzh and Urbatsch (2020) and Kim and Margalit (2021) all find that the trade war caused Republican losses in the 2018 midterms, while Lake and Nie (2022) and Choi and Lim (2023) conversely find that it generated Republican gains in the 2020 presidential election.
+Fajgelbaum et al. (2020) document that both import-tariff-exposed and retaliatory-tariff-exposed industries tend to be clustered in Republican-leaning regions, and Fetzer and Schwarz (2021) and Kim and Margalit (2021) show that Chinese counter-tariffs appear to have been carefully targeted to inflict damage on the Republican party.2 Kim and Margalit (2021) and Blanchard et al. (2024) find that the trade war caused Republican losses in the 2018 midterms, while Lake and Nie (2022) conversely find that it generated Republican gains in the 2020 presidential election.3

-Within the first branch of literature-studying economic impacts-our work is most closely related to Flaaen and Pierce (2021), Javorcik et al. (2022) and Waugh (2019).
-Using variation in tariff exposure for aggregate US national manufacturing industries, Flaaen and Pierce (2021) find small positive employment effects of direct import protection and larger negative effects from rising input costs and retaliatory tariffs.
-We assess the complementary question of how industry level effects propagated to place-based outcomes, where we study employment not only in manufacturing but in all sectors including agriculture, which was strongly exposed to foreign retaliatory tariffs.
-Javorcik et al. (2022) address the related question of whether tariffs affected the number of online job ads that were posted in local labor markets during the early part of the tariff war in 2018.
-They find an attenuating effect of both rising input costs and retaliatory tariffs on job postings and no gains from import tariffs.
-We complement their work by directly studying employment changes rather than job ads, and by observing these employment outcomes over the full period of the trade war, which further escalated after 2018.
-Waugh (2019) searches for impacts of the trade war via its indirect consequences for durable goods consumption.
-He finds that US counties more exposed to retaliatory tariffs had larger declines in auto sales and retail trade employment.
-Our evidence is again complementary to this work, encompassing both import and retaliatory tariffs, and compensatory agricultural subsidies, and their impacts on employment in all sectors of the US economy.
+Within the first branch of literature-studying economic impacts-our work is related to Flaaen and Pierce (2021), Javorcik et al. (2022) and Waugh (2019).
+Flaaen and Pierce (2021) leveraged data from the Current Employment Statistics, a survey designed to produce current employment estimates, to provide the first results on tariffs' impact on employment in aggregate US national manufacturing industries.
+They find positive employment effects of direct import protection and larger negative effects from rising input costs and retaliatory tariffs.
+Javorcik et al. (2022) address the related question of whether tariffs affected the number of online job ads that were posted in local labor markets in 2018, and find an attenuating effect of both rising input costs and retaliatory tariffs on job postings and no gains from import tariffs.
+Waugh (2019) focuses on retaliatory tariffs and their consequences for durable goods consumption, and shows that US counties more exposed to retaliatory tariffs had larger declines in auto sales and both tradeable and retail employment.4 We complement and extend this research in two important dimensions.
+First, we provide the first analysis of the impact of tariffs on employment in all sectors of the US economy.
+To do so, we draw on detailed data that covers not only manufacturing (the primary target sector of US import tariffs) but also agriculture and mining (both important target sectors of foreign retaliatory tariffs), as well as services and government.
+Second, we complement this employment analysis by providing first results for the impacts of the tariff war on wage bills in local labor markets.5